lelutin/puppet-fail2ban/README.md

 puppet strings generate manifests
 ~~~

-At each release, documentation is also output to the REFERENCES.md file in
+At each release, technical documentation about all classes and defined types
+provided by this module and their parameters is also output to the
-markdown format with the following command.
-This makes the reference
+`REFERENCES.md` file in this repository in markdown format with the following
-documentation show up on forge.puppet.com and you can consult it after cloning
+command.
+This makes the reference documentation show up on forge.puppet.com
-the repository even if you don't have puppet-strings installed:
+and you can consult it after cloning the repository even if you don't have
+puppet-strings installed:

 ~~~
 puppet strings generate --format markdown
 ~~~

-## Running tests ##
+## Testing ##

 This module has some tests that you can run to ensure that everything is
 working as expected.